romit-basak/Scrolls/README.md

 ## Road map

-- First we will create an AI model for genre, targeted age group, and author identification.
+1. We will create an AI model for genre, targeted age group, and author identification.
-- Then we will create a system for user profiles.
+2. We will create a system for user profiles.
 The reading preferences of the user would be assessed through their age, the posts they like, and time spent reading different genres/authors.
-- A basic text editor will be created where authors can write, edit and preview their work before submission.
+3. A basic text editor will be created where authors can write, edit and preview their work before submission.
-- The news feed will be created next.
+4. The news feed will be created next.
 Articles from various news outlets will be summarised and shown based on most recent and important events.

 ## Deployment